PriyankaChoudhary9877/ResumeForge-AI/README.md

 ## Overview

-**ResumeForge AI** is a modern resume builder designed for students, freshers, and professionals who want to create polished, ATS-friendly resumes in minutes — not hours.
+ResumeForge AI is a resume builder that helps students and professionals create ATS-friendly resumes with the help of Google's Gemini AI.
+It handles everything from writing assistance and ATS scoring to cloud storage and PDF export — all in one place.

-Unlike traditional resume builders, ResumeForge AI integrates **Google's Gemini AI** to analyze your resume, generate professional summaries, enhance bullet points, and surface missing keywords.
-Pair that with Firebase-backed cloud sync, multiple templates, live preview, and one-click PDF export, and you have a complete resume platform in your browser.

 ---

-## App Preview
+## Screenshots

 <table>
   <tr>